 Catch panels are wetsuit forearm panels designed to increase propulsion and feel during the catch phrase of a swim.

 Neoprene insulation is a very stretchy, synthetic, elastic rubber material first used in wetsuit construction in the early 1970s.
 Today wetsuit flexibility and strength is enhanced by combining lycra and spandex into the neoprene.

 Several pieces of neoprene are stitched together to construct the wetsuit.
 The main types of neoprene are Super Stretch and Water-Repellent Super Stretch.
 The more Super Stretch the wetsuit contains, the more expensive the wetsuit tends to be.
-The most cost effective wetsuits are made of 30% Super Stretch.
+The most affordable wetsuits are made of 30% Super Stretch.
 Super Stretch typically material covers the back, shoulders, and arms where the most flexibility is needed (the torso and bottom half of the suit is made from standard neoprene).
 The most expensive, but snug-fitting and lighter-weight suits are entirely made of 100% Super Stretch material.